 In stage III, alopecia becomes visible.
 You start noticing shedding of strands.
 Hair in the center of the forehead appears to be very thin, and bald spots may develop from here.
 It seems tricky to recover from this stage.

 As you proceed with male pattern baldness stages, it becomes very noticeable because you may develop large bald spots that may start from the top of head to the back where you develop bald patches.
-The hair at the top becomes thin that may lead to baldness.
+The hair at the top becomes thin that may lead to androgenetic alopecia.

 At this stage of male pattern baldness, you may develop the horse-shoe shaped hairline that is bald on the top and has hair on sides of the head and recedes at the whole head.
 It appears difficult to treat.